hongenxu/MDV_proj/Driver_genes/README.md

 ## Identify driver genes from mutations
 Most of tools were designed specifically for human cancers or need external input only available for human.
-We used the Mutational Significance In Cancer (MuSiC) tool to identify driver genes.
+We managed to use three tools of different strategies to identify driver genes.

 1. MuSiC